sejalkailashyadav/node-express-boilerplate/CONTRIBUTING.md

 # Contributing

 First off, thank you so much for taking the time to contribute.
-All contributions are more than welcome!
+All contributions are more than welcome

 ## How can I contribute?